Have you ever wondered what kind of work filled the days of your ancestors in the shtetls?

 This session celebrates the creativity and adaptability that allowed Jewish communities to thrive even amid challenges.

-Join me as we delve into the lives, dreams, and achievements of our forebears, honoring the ways they built a livelihood and a legacy.
+We delve into the lives, dreams, and achievements of our forebears, honoring the ways they built a livelihood and a legacy.

 Whether your ancestors worked with their hands, ran a business, or passed down a craft, you’ll walk away with a deeper connection to their world and a richer understanding of the trades that shaped Jewish history.